collinalexbell/HackMatrix/game-design.md

 VR is used for fun (mostly), no one works full time in it, it isn't used for schooling, online universities suck
 #### sold convincingly
+If I can get a social media influencer to team up with me, then it can be sold convincingly
 ### Be Passionate
 I need to be passionate about the game to sell it.
 This means I must: